ua-snap/usda-dash/README.md

 This application highlights a number of features about changes growing seasons under projected climate data, showing:

 * Length of Growing Season above N degrees
-* Date of Thaw
+* Minimum Annual Temperatures by 30 year period
-* Date of Freeze
+* Cumulative Growing Degrees
-* Alaska Hardiness Zones
+* Alaska Hardiness Zone Maps

 To install the app, use the following command: